Graph Foundation Models: Concepts, Opportunities and Challenges: Challenges and Future Directions

 \subsubsection{Killer Applications}

-In comparison to the outstanding performance of language foundation models in tasks like text translation~\cite{hendy2023good} and text generation~\cite{zhang2023controllable}, whether graph foundation models can similarly catalyze groundbreaking applications in graph tasks is not yet clear.
+In comparison to the outstanding performance of language foundation models in tasks like text translation~\cite{hendy2023good} and text generation~\cite{zhang2023controllable}, whether GFMs can similarly catalyze groundbreaking applications in graph tasks is not yet clear.
 For scenarios that are well-suited for the application of GNNs, such as e-commerce~\cite{zhang2020agl} and finance~\cite{wang2021review}, potential research directions include leveraging graph-based models integrated with LLMs to better support open-ended tasks~\cite{graphtranslator}, or enhancing the reasoning capabilities of LLMs through graph learning techniques~\cite{yu2023thought}.
-Furthermore, graph foundation models have the potential to make breakthroughs in some emerging fields.
+Furthermore, GFMs have the potential to make breakthroughs in some emerging fields.
 For example, drug development is a time-consuming and costly process~\cite{wouters2020estimated}, and language foundation models have already been successfully used for related tasks like target identification and side effect prediction~\cite{bommasani2021opportunities}.
-Given the 3D geometric structure of proteins~\cite{liu2021pre, lin2023comprehensive, lin2022effectively}, graph foundation models hold the promise of enhancing the drug discovery pipeline by leveraging their ability to model graph structure information~\cite{xia2022systematic}, potentially speeding up the process further.
-Additionally, urban computing may also represent a crucial application scenario for graph foundation models.
+Given the 3D geometric structure of proteins~\cite{liu2021pre}, GFMs hold the promise of enhancing the drug discovery pipeline by leveraging their ability to model graph structure information~\cite{xia2022systematic}, potentially speeding up the process further.
+Additionally, urban computing may also represent a crucial application scenario for GFMs.
 It is worth noting that traditional traffic prediction techniques have been primarily focused on addressing individual tasks such as travel demand prediction~\cite{zhuang2022uncertainty} and traffic flow prediction~\cite{wang2020traffic}, lacking a comprehensive understanding of the entire transportation system.
 Given that the transportation system can be viewed as a spatio-temporal graph, graph foundation models hold the potential to capture the participation behavior of actors in the transportation system~\cite{wang2023building}, thereby offering a unified approach to addressing various issues in urban computing.